tatsuyafujisaki/android-deep-link-arbitrary-query-sample/README.md

 ### Result
 <img src="screenshots/result2.png" width="320" />

-# How to enable a Fragment to take an arbitrary query string
+# How to take an arbitrary query string in fragments
 ```
 This step is already done in this sample app.
 ```